flast101/HTB-writeups/cache/index.md

 - OpenEMR Version < 5.0.1 Remote Code execution vulnerability: [https://medium.com/@musyokaian/openemr-version-5-0-1-remote-code-execution-vulnerability-2f8fd8644a69](https://medium.com/@musyokaian/openemr-version-5-0-1-remote-code-execution-vulnerability-2f8fd8644a69).
 This is truely the better link I found.
 It confirms you can perform a SQL injection on the page to get credential and then provide a python script to exploitthe remote code execution vylnerability.

-When trying to go to the page http://hms.htb/portal/add_edit_event_user.php?eid=1', we obtain the following result :
+First click on Register onthe page [http://hms.htb/portal/](http://hms.htb/portal/).
+Then, when trying to go to the page http://hms.htb/portal/add_edit_event_user.php?eid=1', we obtain the following result:

 ![sqltest.png](images/sqltest.png)